 Carbohydrate

 Most of the carbohydrate in rice is starch.
-Starch is the most common form of carbohydrate in foods.
+Starch is the most common carbohydrate in foods.

-Starch is made up of long chains of glucose called amylose and amylopectin.
-Different types of rice have varying amounts of these compounds, which affects the texture of the rice:
+Starch consists of long chains of glucose called amylose and amylopectin.
+Different types of rice have varying amounts of these compounds, which affect the texture of the rice:

-- Basmati rice is rich in amylose, meaning it does not stick together after cooking.
+- Basmati rice is rich in amylose and does not stick together after cooking.

-- Sticky rice, or glutinous rice, is low in amylose and high in amylopectin, making it sticky after cooking.
-This makes it ideal for risottos, rice pudding, and eating with chopsticks.
+- Sticky or glutinous rice is low in amylose and high in amylopectin, making it sticky after cooking.
+This makes it ideal for risotto, rice pudding, and eating with chopsticks.

 These compounds also affect how easily the body can digest the rice.